What’s a day at the beach without fun beach games?

 I can remember playing this when I was a kid.
 There really was no game, it’s pretty much just trying to hit a hard little ball back and forth to each other with a really big wooden paddle.
 The funny part about it is that it’s ridiculously fun and is a great game to play in the surf since you really can’t hit it that far to begin with and the ball floats quite well.

 Think you can keep it up going for more than a few turns?
-Check out this paddle ball set here.
+Check out this Matty’s Toy Stop Deluxe Wooden Paddle Ball Game Set here.

 Ah, badminton.
 I didn’t really want to add this here since badminton can get frustrating outdoors.
 Don’t get me wrong, it’s still one of my favorite gym sports, however outside the wind plays havoc with the shuttlecock.
 That said, I’ve seen more than one group at the beach frolicking about with badminton rackets in their hands and happiness in their eyes.
 That alone tells me it’s a real beach game to someone, somewhere.